OrlandoQuintana/xml_pull_parser_cpp/README.md

 Validation rules are implemented within individual handlers.

-XML attributes are not currently mapped into structs.

 Namespace-aware path matching has not yet been implemented.

 ## Future Work: XML Namespaces

-The current implementation builds paths using:
+The current implementation uses:

 ```cpp
 xmlTextReaderConstLocalName()
 ```

-For an element such as:
+For XML such as:

 ```xml
 <car:engine xmlns:car="urn:cars">
 ```

-the path currently contains:
+the parser currently sees:

 ```text
 engine
 ```

-The namespace prefix and namespace URI are not currently stored in the path representation.
+This means the parser will often work correctly with namespaced XML as long as element names remain unique.
+However, namespace information is not currently preserved, so elements with the same local name but different namespaces cannot be distinguished.

-If namespace-aware matching becomes necessary, the path representation can be updated from:
+To support namespaces, the path representation can be changed from:

 ```cpp
 std::vector<std::string>